helidon-io/helidon/docs/se/openapi/openapi-ui.md

 4. Set UI behavior programmatically.
 5. Set additional UI behavior based on UI configuration.
 <!--@mdc :: -->

-`OpenApiFeature.Builder` determines the outcome.
+The order in which your code invokes the methods on `OpenApiUi.Builder` and `OpenApiFeature.Builder` determines the outcome.
 For instance, the example above adds the UI service to the `OpenApiFeature.Builder` *before* applying configuration to the `OpenApiFeature.Builder`.
 If the configuration contains a